A Closer Look at Blooming Hardanger

 They are all different but all have the power to hypnotise us.
 The force of these waterfalls is so enormous that often we simply stand and stare.
 Discussing which of them is most beautiful then becomes merely an academic exercise.
 They all possess their unique qualities, like Steinsdalsfossen where you can follow the path behind the cascade, or Låtefoss with its twin falls that perhaps attracts more admirers.

-Nearby you will also find Dronningstien - the Queen's Trail - which is well known for being one of the Queen’s favourite walks.
-Further west by Jonsdal and Herand you will also find hiking trails to Vikanuten, Samlen and - perhaps the nicest of them all – Haugsvarden, with an amazing view of the Hardangerfjord all the way to the top.
+Nearby you will also find Dronningstien - the Queen's Trail - which is well known for being one of the Queen’s favorite walks.
+Further west by Jonsdal and Herand you will also find hiking trails to Vikanuten, Samlen, and - perhaps the nicest of them all – Haugsvarden, with an amazing view of the Hardangerfjord all the way to the top.